whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 If a person were vain about their clothes, a mirror might follow behind them wearing tattered rags and their hair would be like a bird's nest full of mud and sticks, all looking similar to the vain person.
 If a person had a bad temper, a mirror might follow and have fits, hitting the sand with a rock or insulting birds and generally looking foolish.
 If a person became self-important, the mirror might follow along babbling like a baby, "until you finally heard what an ass you were bein'."
 And if a mirror started being mean or pushy, a second mirror might follow along and let the first one see how they were showing up.[xxx-daughters of copper woman|109-112]

 The Nootka storyteller noted, "nobody would ever dare blow up at the [mirror]!"
-Anyone who did would be shamed.
+Anyone who did would be confronted.
 Mirrors did not make fun of people or act hurtfully.
 They helped people see what they looked like to others and how ridiculous it was to put so much emphasis on unimportant things like clothes or jewelry, "instead of what counts, like bein' nice to people, and bein' lovin'..."[xxx-daughters of copper woman|109-112]

 Christians arrived and started dividing up the land.
 They set up a church, and began trying to get the Nootka to attend, offering glass mirrors and other trinkets as enticements.
 At church, the preacher told them what to wear, how to live, and what to do.
 He insisted that men shouldn't wear kilts, and women should only have long dresses that covered them completely.
 He kept saying that everyone should live and dress like the white man.[xxx-daughters of copper woman|109-112]